warrenspe/tokex/README.md

   Note that this also means that you have to escape slashes within regular expressions.
 Two slashes in a grammar = 1 slash in the regular expression.
 So a total of 4 are needed to match a slash character using the regular expression
   - ~a regular expression with an \\\\ embedded slash~
 - Comments can be included in grammars in a similar fashion to python by using #.
 They can appear anywhere in a line and all characters afterwards are considered a part of the comment
+- Some flags are set by default; these can be overridden by passing a custom set of default flags to match/compile:
+  - Case Insensitive (**i**)

 ### String Literal
 Matches an input token exactly.